dngdnk/daphos-frontend-challenge/README.md

 # DaphOS Frontend Coding Challenge

 A single-page React application for managing employees and their working shifts.
-Built as part of the DaphOS Frontend Coding Challenge.
+Built with React.js + Vite as part of the DaphOS Frontend Coding Challenge.

 ## 🚀 Features
 - Display list of employees